NAM Server ► Tools ► DMI ► New report

 Initially, a report consists of one section of table type.

 - To change the default section type, edit basic section settings.
+For help on selecting an appropriate section type, see Choosing a report section type.

 - To delete the default section, click the icon.